Drosophila connectome

-The Drosophila connectome, once completed, will be a complete list of the roughly 135,000 neurons in the brain of the fruit fly Drosophila melanogaster, along with all of the connections (synapses) between these neurons.
-As of 2020, the Drosophila connectome is a work in progress, being obtained by the methods of neural circuit reconstruction.
-A stack of EM images of an entire brain exist, suitable for sparse tracing of specific circuits.
-A full connectome of a large portion of the central brain is likewise available.
-Many of the 76 compartments of the Drosophila brain have connectomes available, and the remainders are subjects of ongoing study.
+A Drosophila connectome is a list of neurons in the Drosophila melanogaster (fruit fly) nervous system, and the chemical synapses between them.
+The fly's central nervous system consists of the brain plus the ventral nerve cord, and both are known to differ considerably between male and female.
+Complete or partial connectomes exist for the female adult brain, the male and female adult nerve cords, the male and female adult central nervous system (connected brain and nerve cord), and the female larval central nervous system.
+The available connectomes show only chemical synapses - other forms of inter-neuron communication such as gap junctions or neuromodulators are not represented.
+Drosophila melanogaster has a far larger and more complex nervous system than the other organisms for which complete connectomes exist (the nematode C. elegans, the sea squirt Ciona intestinalis, and the annelid Platynereis dumerilii).
+The neural circuit reconstruction methods for producing these datasets have developed over the course of many years, working up through various subsets of the nervous system for both male and female flies.

 Why Drosophila

 Connectome research (connectomics) has a number of competing objectives.
 On the one hand, investigators prefer an organism small enough that the connectome can be obtained in a reasonable amount of time.
 This argues for a small creature.
 On the other hand, one of the main uses of a connectome is to relate structure and behavior, so an animal with a large behavioral repertoire is desirable.
 It's also very helpful to use an animal with a large existing community of experimentalists, and many available genetic tools.
-Drosophila looks very good on these counts:
+Drosophila meets all of these requirements: